austinhal/ecn4330/HW7/HW7_G1_Halvorsen.md

 $$=\beta_0+\theta_1x_1+\beta_2(3x_1+x_2)+\beta_3x_3+u$$
 We would estimate y by regressing y on $x_1, 3x_1+x_2,$ and $x_3$.
 This will allow us to calculate the stand error and coefficient of $x_1$

+\newpage

 ## Question 5

 ### (i)

-With the negative sign, I would expect that if a profit margins are small, meaning they weren't that profitable of a company, then that firm would need to pay more in order to attract someone to fill the position.
+With our t stat close to 1: ($\frac{.0023}{.0022}$), we will fail to reject that this variable is irrelevant.

 ### (ii)

 Yes, the effect is significant.
-The t value is greater than 2, and this would make sense that companies with larger market values pay more.
+The t value is greater than 2, and a critical value of and this would make sense that companies with larger market values pay more.

 ### (iii)

-The
+The t value for ceoten is $\frac{.0171}{.0055}≈3.101$ and the t value for comten $\frac{.0092}{.0033}≈2.788$ so they are both significant to our model.

 ### (iv)